wassname/keywordshitter2/README.md

 # TODO:

-change how it stems searches

-datatables for visualisation

-with length column
+datatables for visualisation - done with length column  - done change how it stems searches  - done cache to indexdb- done hide advanced options- done remember how many done on this ip- done

+add bing etc
 keywordkeg

-cache to indexdb

-remember how many done on this ip